What Is a NAICS Code? NAICS Structure, Hierarchy & How to Read NAICS Codes

 8-Digit “Extended” NAICS Codes (Marketing Use)

 The official NAICS structure ends at 6 digits.
-However, some commercial datasets use an additional “extended” layer (often described as 8-digit or “marketing-level”) to support finer segmentation for list building, niche targeting, and analytics.
+Some commercial datasets add an “extended” layer (often described as 8-digit or marketing-level) for finer segmentation in list building and analytics.

 Important: Extended codes are not a government NAICS standard.
-They are a commercial/marketing segmentation layer used to refine targeting beyond official 6-digit categories.
+They are a commercial segmentation layer used beyond official 6-digit categories.

 Explore extended segmentation: Extended NAICS Code Lookup Directory.